 - For this purpose, the child shall in particular be provided the opportunity to be heard in any judicial and administrative proceedings affecting the child, either directly, or through a representative or an appropriate body, in a manner consistent with the procedural rules of national law.

-Note: This morning I’m involved in a meeting with the Government of Alberta Youth Secretariat, and then this afternoon I’m flying to Washington, D.C. for the inaugaration and a conference on youth involvement in systems of care.
+This morning I’m involved in a meeting with the Government of Alberta Youth Secretariat, and then this afternoon I’m flying to Washington, D.C. for the inauguration and a conference on youth involvement in systems of care.
 I love connecting the dots, and will share more later.